Gravitational Radiation in Noncommutative Gravity: PSR 1913+16 Binary System

-The masses of the pulsar and its companion in PSR 1913+16 binary system are { \arraycolsep{2pt} } and the eccentricity of system is $e=0.61$.
+and the eccentricity of system is $e=0.61$.
 For non-circular orbit, i.e. for $e\neq 0$ case, the orbit decay rate $\tau_0$ includes the factor $f(e)$, which satisfies $f(0.61)=11.85$ [9].
-The theoretical and observed values for the orbit decay rates, the reduced mass and period of the system, respectively are [9] { \arraycolsep{2pt} } So, by assuming $\cos\alpha=1$, from the constraint
+The theoretical and observed values for the orbit decay rates, the reduced mass and period of the system, respectively are [9]